Walmart sees smaller annual profit drop as discounts draw inflation-hit shoppers | Business

 Walmart sees smaller annual profit drop as discounts draw inflation-hit shoppers

-Last month, the top U.S. retailer spooked markets across the globe when it forecast a drop of 11-13% - down from previous guidance for a 1% fall - and warned consumers were pulling back on discretionary purchases at a far greater pace than feared as soaring inflation hit their spending power.
-That forced Walmart to make steep price cuts on items such as apparel to try to reduce its more than $61 billion worth of inventory at the end of the first quarter.
+Walmart reported inventories of $59.92 billion at the end of the second quarter to July 31, 25% above last year's level.
+Walmart's Chief Financial Officer John David Rainey said on Tuesday that electronics, home items and clothing were "problem areas" for the retailer where it had work to do reducing stock.

-Walmart Inc nudged up its annual profit forecast on Tuesday, partly reversing a hefty cut less than a month ago, as discounts to clear excess merchandise and lower fuel prices helped it beat expectations for quarterly sales.
-The stock, which has fallen over 8% this year, rose 5% in morning trading.
-Shares of rivals Target Corp, Costco and Best Buy also climbed 1-3% on the news.
+Walmart Inc said inflation-weary shoppers continued to buy groceries at its stores in the most recent quarter, though many held back from purchasing other merchandise despite steep discounts on apparel, electronics and home goods.
+The company nudged up its annual profit forecast on Tuesday, partly reversing a hefty cut less than a month ago.
+Walmart shares, which have fallen by more than 8% this year, rose 5% in morning trading.
+Shares of rivals Target Corp , Costco and Best Buy also climbed by 1% to 3% on the news.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)